quenerapu/TRECE/README.md

 ![](https://trece.io/img/step_3.png)

-In the same file, find the table formerly known as `inconceivable_users` and replace the fake email address `email@domain.com` with a real email address of your own.
+Open `tables.sql` and replace every occurrence of the word "inconceivable" with the word you chose in the previous step. **Replace.
+Them.
+All**.

 ### Step 4

 ![](https://trece.io/img/step_4.png)

+In the same file, find the table formerly known as `inconceivable_users` and replace the fake email address `email@domain.com` with a real email address of your own.

 ### Step 5